falkensmz/tw1tter0s1nt/README.md

 Anyone can contribute to this tool , but don't steal code nerd!

-CURRENT VERSION --> twosint 2.0.5 Beta
+CURRENT VERSION --> twosint 2.0.5